erikferreira0403/erikferreira0403/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as web development intern
+- 🔭 Open to work
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning fullstack web development, using Angular and .NET
-- 👯 I’m looking to collaborate on mainly on front end
+- 👯 I’m looking to collaborate on mainly on frontend

 ##